Lecithin - what is it and how does it affect memory?

 • Proven by research.

-How to incorporate lecithin into your diet?
+How to include lecithin in your diet?

 In the case of animal origin, you will find it in products such as: